paperlands/paperlands.github.io/_pages/teachers.md

 <strong class="text-orange-950">3.
 Lesson Co-designing:</strong><br>
 <div class="ml-5">
 Some math teachers are really inspired by the computation approach and want to explore how they can use it in their classrooms during curriculum time.
-We work with them to <strong class="text-orange-950">co-design lesson plans</strong> for these classes.
-These are super exciting as we push the <strong class="text-orange-950">frontier</strong> of math education.<br>
+We work with them to <strong class="text-orange-950">co-design lesson plans</strong> according to their scheme of work for the year.
+These are super exciting as we are pushing the <strong class="text-orange-950">frontier</strong> of math education together.<br>
 </div>
 <br>